Struggling with imposter syndrome? You’re not alone…

 It can be tempting to think that everyone else knows what they’re doing.
 They don’t.

-Many famous people have admitted to experiencing impostor syndrome from Maya Angelou, Tom Hanks, Sheryl Sandberg, Michelle Obama, former Starbucks CEO Howard Schultzand even Albert Einstein.
+Many famous people have admitted to experiencing imposter syndrome from Maya Angelou, Tom Hanks, Sheryl Sandberg, Michelle Obama, former Starbucks CEO Howard Schultzand even Albert Einstein.

 “The exaggerated esteem in which my lifework is held makes me very ill at ease.
 I feel compelled to think of myself as an involuntary swindler.”
 Albert Einstein.